ddeboer/guzzle-aws/README.md

     cd /path/to/guzzle
     git submodule add git://github.com/guzzle/guzzle-aws.git ./src/Guzzle/Service/Aws

-Alternatively, you can build a guzzle-aws phar file and include the phar file in your project:
+You can now build a phar file containing guzzle-aws and the main guzzle framework:

-    cd build
     phing phar

-Now you just need to include guzzle-aws.phar in your script.
-The phar file will take care of autoloading Guzzle\Service\Aws classes:
+Now you just need to include guzzle.phar in your script.
+The phar file will take care of autoloading Guzzle classes:

     <?php
     require_once 'guzzle.phar';
-    require_once 'guzzle-aws.phar';

 ## Testing

-Run the phing build script to configure guzzle-aws for PHPUnit testing:
+Run the phing build script to configure your project for PHPUnit testing:

-    cd build
-    phing init
+    phing

 You will be prompted for the full path to your git clone of the main Guzzle framework.

-guzzle-aws uses PHPUnit to run unit tests.
-Just type "phpunit" on the command line to run the tests.

 ### More information